jasonlau/Wordpress-User-Meta-Manager/readme.txt

 1. screenshot-1.png The User Meta Manager Home screen.

 == Changelog ==

+= 3.1.6 =
+Further integrated the Pro extension.
+Pro users should update at this time also.

 = 3.1.5 =
 Fixed a bug in the Unique Value feature.